atsushieno/android-ci-package-installer/README.md

 Since we cannot get a lot of information about the target APK without downloading it, it is unlikely to happen that the catalog could be fully automatically filled.
 It is more likely that we expect some metadata text file in the source tree so that we can retrieve before downloading the artifact.

-API wise, I don't use PackageInstaller and stick to deprecated `Intent.ACTION_INSTALL_PACKAGE` approach.
-It is simply because I could not find any single working example of the API and thus [I could not get it working](https://github.com/atsushieno/android-ci-package-installer/blob/a41ea213728bd8434da08b04497988cfa4757145/app/src/main/java/dev/atsushieno/cipackageinstaller/AppModel.kt#L73).
-Google's own [ApiDemos](https://android.googlesource.com/platform/development/+/master/samples/ApiDemos/) does not work either (you can find my extracted port to Android Studio project [here](https://drive.google.com/file/d/1IRGJSTbR2fJzveJjbP6Y9sNynh3tWXIj/view?usp=share_link).

 Graphical Design and UX is kind of horrible.
-It is not the taste I want to push.
+It is not the taste I want to push - I'm just incapable.
 PRs for improvements are welcomed.

 ## Contributing

 As listed above, there are many rooms for improvements and we welcome contributions.
 Since this application exists just as a side work for the entire AAP ecosystem, I have almost no motivation to improve general usability for *others*, so "feature requests" are likely ignored.
 Even bug reports may be ignored unless they are blocker *for me*.
-Instead, pull requests that actually achieves improvements are highly welcomed.
+But filing them is welcomed nonetheless.
+And pull requests that actually achieves improvements are highly welcomed.

 If you are going to send a pull request, we ask you to license your contribution under the MIT license.